 - Top with a spoonful of mushroom medley and dill and serve.

-- Fry the shallots, garlic and both types of mushrooms in the butter and olive oil until soft.
+- For the Mushroom Medley Topping - Fry the shallots, garlic and both types of mushrooms in the butter and olive oil until soft.

 - Add the porcini mushrooms, thyme and crème fraiche.